andreizad/3155-Project/README.md

   <li><h3><a href="Sprints/Sprint%204">Sprint4 - Testing</a></h3></li>
     <ul>
-      <li>For this milestone the team define your acceptance criteria for the user stories in your application. <b>Please see Sprint 4 Documentation for the acceptance criteria.</b></li>
+      <li>Summary: For this milestone the team define your acceptance criteria for the user stories in your application. <b>Please see Sprint 4 Documentation for the acceptance criteria.</b></li>
       <li>The team described the features and scenarios for testing all the user stories created.</li>
       <li><b>Testing Features and Steps</b></li>
       <img src = "Sprints/Sprint%204/FeaturesAndSteps.png"/>